-Can you verbally revoke power of attorney?
+Can you verbally revoke the power of attorney?

 Letting someone else make decisions for you can be a lifesaver.
 For instance, if you were involved in an accident and the hospital needed permission to perform surgery on you, having a trusted family member make that choice can literally save your life.